+256-393-243-583 / +256 700 712 275 info@magicafricansafaris.com

 The Great Wildebeest Migration.

 Usually from July, millions of arriving Wildebeest from Serengeti scatter the great plains of Maasai Mara National Reserve.
-When you combine the Park’s Wilderness and these animals, it makes for a spectacular sight that is hard to find anywhere else.
+When you combine the Park’s Wilderness and these animals.
+It makes for a spectacular sight that is hard to find anywhere else.

 Not until they return in December, the park’s scenic views are awesome.
 This migration is annual and don’t hesitate to time it any year if you really need it.
 The event starts from Serengeti in the north to Kenya’s notable Maasai Mara in the north.